sucaba/IronTextLibrary/Doc/UserGuide.md

 unambiguous grammar is a formal grammar for which every valid string has a unique leftmost derivation.

-All other grammars are teated by IronText as an non-deterministic grammars.
+All other grammars are treated by IronText as non-deterministic grammars.

 ### Nondeterministic and Ambiguous Grammars ###